You use RMAN to back up the database and the MD_BACKUP command to

 [-S sql_script_file] [-G 'diskgroup [,diskgroup...]']

-from the backup script and creates a copy.
+The first example restores the disk group data from the backup script and creates a copy.
 ASMCMD [+] > md_restore –-full –G data –-silent /backup/allDGs_bkp

 The second example takes an existing disk group

-and restores its metadata.
+data and restores its metadata.

 ASMCMD [+] > md_restore –-nodg –G data –-silent /backup/allDGs_bkp